 The Kidney Foundation of Ohio is dedicated to providing a broad-based program of direct assistance to those with kidney disease and promoting and providing educational programming for the general public, renal professionals, and patients and their families.
 It is our goal that all people with renal disease or transplant recipients will be accepted in the community and have a measurably improved quality of life and function as a result of the services provided by the Kidney Foundation of Ohio.

 The Foundation serves a thirty-two county area in northern and eastern Ohio and supports two affiliate chapters in Lake and Summit Counties.
 There are five counties supported by the organization in West Virginia to assist individuals who cross into Ohio for treatment.

 What began as a small group of families and physicians has become the premier agency in Ohio for providing direct assistance and education to those suffering from the effects of kidney failure.
 The Kidney Foundation remains the only health and human services agency in Northeast Ohio which continues to provide direct dollars to patients to assist through the devastation of kidney disease.
 The Foundation remains an Ohio-based organization and all funds raised in Ohio, stay in Ohio to help our patients.

-The Cleveland-based organization was founded in 1950 by a group of parents whose children suffered with nephrosis and physicians from Mount Sinai and University Hospitals.
-As medical advances were made in the renal field, the Foundation’s scope of services and coverage area grew.
+The Cleveland-based Foundation was founded in 1950 by a group of parents whose children suffered with nephrosis and physicians from Mount Sinai and University Hospitals.
+As medical advances were made in the renal field, the Kidney Foundation of Ohio’s scope of services and coverage area grew.
 Initially, the small group of parents and physicians sought to provide services for patients suffering from kidney disease and to encourage and assist basic research.
-The organization began to develop educational programs to create professional and public interest.
+The Foundation soon began to develop educational programs to create professional and public interest.